Tacking the challenge of sensing emotions through wearables

 Problem statement

-Current tools lack support to address neurodivergent users’ struggle with recognizing and regulating emotions.
+Current tools lack support to address neurodivergent users’ struggle with recognizing emotions and soothing.

 Wellness market is divided in two distinct directions